Traffic Calming Frankfurt Mainkai

 Research cooperation with the City of Frankfurt

-The objective is to evaluate the before and after effects from a temporary traffic calming that takes place in Frankfurt Mainkai (North Bank) from 1st of August 2019 to 31st of July in 2020.
-As a result, the research cooperation with the City of Frankfurt will offer valid data on pedestrian movement, conclusions and recommendations for the re design of Mainkai with pedestrians an cyclists in mind.
+The objective was to evaluate the before and after effects from a temporary traffic calming that took place in Frankfurt Mainkai (North Bank) from 1st of August 2019 to 31st of July in 2020.
+As a result, the research cooperation with the City of Frankfurt offered valid data on pedestrian movement, conclusions and recommendations for the re design of Mainkai with pedestrians an cyclists in mind.

 Researchers